-I’ve written about red flags in relationships before (Read that here)
+I’ve written about red flags in relationships before – the signs of an unhealthy relationship.

 But today let’s look at the converse and talk about the good side of relationships – the green flags; the things that say, “Move forward; this is healthy”.

 If you’re looking for a healthy relationship, make sure you not only see these things in the other person, but that you are working on them yourself.

 If you’re married, you can’t make your spouse develop any of these things, but you can work on becoming a better partner yourself and pray that you will influence your spouse.